jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             f'{difference_hours:02}:{difference_minutes:02}'
         )

-the terminal shows an :doc:`/exceptions/AssertionError` similar to this
+the terminal shows an :ref:`AssertionError` similar to this

 .. code-block:: python